Mastectomy

 What to Expect

 Most women who undergo simple or modified radical mastectomies spend at least one night in the hospital following the procedure.
-The hospital stay is extended if she elects to have breast reconstructive surgery at the same time as her mastectomy.
+The hospital stay is extended if breast reconstructive surgery happens at the same time as mastectomy.